haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

 ------------------------------

 Another very useful plugin for all types of programming languages.
-This plugin helps to keep the syntax of the program correct, like auto correct in other IDE's.
+This plugin will help you to keep the syntax of the program correct, like auto correct in other IDE's.
 This package is general one, and we can expand very easily.
 By default it support lot of programming languages.
 So this plugin is a must one for Vim.

-For example, if your are editing an RST file (All my blog posts are in reStructured Text format), if we maid some syntax errors and when we trying to save, the syntastic plugin show you the location of the error and its reason very neatly.
+For example, if your are editing an RST file (All my blog posts are in reStructured Text format), if we made some syntax errors and when we trying to save, the syntastic plugin show you the location of the error and its reason very neatly.

-Take a look at the rst format of this blog post.
-I maid a syntax error with image tag,
+Take a look at the portion of rst file of this blog post.
+I made a syntax error with image tag,

 .. image:: /images/syntastic.jpg